 Beam Emittance (m) Beta (m) Alpha

-Pre-CDR $3.26 \times 10^{-7}$ 1.43 × 10^{-8} 4.89 -50.22
+Pre-CDR Smilei $3.26e^{-7}$ $1.43e^{-8}$ 4.89 141.34 -50.22 -1418.43

-SCAPA $7.98 \times 10^{-8}$ 21.62 -222.23
+SCAPA $7.98e^{-8}$ 21.62 -222.23

-the pre-CDR beam is observed, the SCAPA beam shows significantly better agreement than the Smilei data which is over an order of magnitude different.
+better agreement than the Smilei data which is over an order of magnitude different.
 The origin of this discrepancy is not fully understood, however, the extrapolation of the third spatial dimension is believed to contribute to this effect.
-Consequently we now consider the SCAPA simulation in OSIRIS a more reliable description of the anticipated LhARA beam.
+Consequently we now consider the SCAPA simulation a more reliable description of the anticipated LhARA beam.

-The resulting beam phase space at the nozzle exit is shown in Fig. 1.
+The resulting beam phase space at the nozzle exit is shown in fig. 1.
 Despite a normal angle of incidence of the laser, a slight horizonal asymmetry is observed.
 The origin of this artefact is not understood, however beam transport performance in subsequent simulations is not adversely affected indicating good tolerance to the beam's initial direction of propagation.
 The beam remains highly divergent as a result of space charge forces modelled within the nozzle.
 The temporal and spectral profiles remain approximately uniform over the regions of interest, however further studies are planned on collimator efficiency and RF cavity simulation for longitudinal phase space manipulation.